-For both sites, web has increased significantly but while this increase reflects real growth for favor it doesn’t necessarily pan out to growth for Industry West.
-Both companies are 100% bootstrapped, so dont have any investor cushion to see them through tough times.
+For both sites, web sales have increased significantly but while this increase reflects real growth for Favor it doesn’t necessarily pan out to growth for Industry West.
+Both companies are 100% bootstrapped, so don’t have any investor cushion to see them through tough times.

 Ian has been conservative with his marketing spend in the volatile climate.
 He’s been using ROAS or return on advertising spend as the main metric for decision making but admits it’s not perfect.

-No matter how much they get the web up for IW, Ian says they simply can’t compete with what brick and mortar and rep spend brought in.
+No matter how much they get the web up for Industry West, Ian says they simply can’t compete with what brick and mortar and sales rep spend brought in.
 Added on top of all this is the fact that they’ve been competing with a competitive sales and free shipping offers market, something that cuts into their margins significantly.